-2.5 Language of the Board
+2.6 Language of the Board

-The working language of the Board is English.
-However, each director remains free to speak in English or French, as he or she wishes.
-The working documents are written in English.
-The minutes of the Board shall be drawn up in English and, if necessary, translated into French.
+The working language of the Board (French or English) is determined by the Chairman of the Board, depending of the working language of the directors and other participants to the Board meetings.
+Each director remains free to speak in English or French, as he or she wishes.
+The working documents are written in French or in English.
+The minutes of the Board shall be drawn up in French or English depending on the working language used during the relevant Board meeting and, if in English and so necessary, translated into French.
 In the event of a discrepancy between the English and the French versions, the English version of the minutes shall prevail, with the exception of the minutes or extracts thereof necessary to complete a legal formality in France for which the French version shall prevail.

-2.6 Quorum and Majority
+2.7 Quorum and Majority